 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 The procedure is rarely necessary; refrigeration is simpler and serves the same purpose.

-Nebraska regulations require a body to be embalmed if:
+Nebraska regulations require a body to be embalmed only if:

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 No. In fact, under federal law, a funeral home cannot refuse to use a caskets that you buy from another source, such as an online retailer.
 You may even build the casket, if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property may be possible in Nebraska.
 All Nebraska burials, even home burials, must be supervised by a licensed funeral director, so you must find a local funeral director who is willing to help with your burial plans.
 (Neb.
 Admin.
 Code, tit.
 172, §68-005.)
 You should also check with the county or town clerk for any local zoning and registration laws you must follow.

 In Nebraska, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
 Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.